nkhnurkholifah-maker/deep-learning-cnn-retinal-disease/README.md

 **Keywords:** Deep Learning, Convolutional Neural Networks, Image Classification, Ocular disease

 ---

+### Quick Inspection

+For quick inspection, please refer to the **Results** section and the final presentation PDF (`Presentation Retinal Disease with CNN.pdf`), which summarize the experimental setup, model comparisons, and key findings.

+---
 ## 1. Problem Definition
 <p align="justify">
 Ocular diseases are a major cause of vision impairment worldwide, and early detection plays a crucial role in preventing permanent blindness.
 This project focuses on automated multi-label classification of retinal fundus images to support ocular disease diagnosis.
 Using the ODIR-5K dataset, convolutional neural networks with transfer learning are employed to detect multiple co-existing eye diseases from a single image.
 The goal is to compare different CNN architectures and evaluate their effectiveness using standard multi-label classification metrics.
 The model outputs independent probabilities for each disease using a sigmoid activation function, enabling the prediction of more than one condition per image.